State and territory Premiers have been urged to take action to scrap Australia’s cruel “forced transgender divorce” laws as soon as possible.

 This week, representatives from national advocacy group Trans Health Australia wrote to leaders in all states and territories with the laws asking for them to be scrapped when their respective parliaments resume.

-The letters, signed by Trans Health Australia’s Melody Moore and Zoey Campbell, explain that marriage equality will not be fully achieved until the laws are repealed.
+The letters, signed by Trans Health Australia’s Zoey Campbell, explain that marriage equality will not be fully achieved until the laws are repealed.

 “This cruel transgender divorce requirement has undermined our families and discriminated against transgender partners and parents by making them choose between their marriage or legal recognition of their identity,” the letters read.